minaohh/caramelo-properties-8fb73/content/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “Caramelo Properties prioritizes the health and well-being of its guests, ensuring that homes are spacious and comfortable, guests are entertained (Netflix, card games), and protected against COVID-19 (fogging).”
+          “We prioritize the health and well-being of our guests, ensuring that our homes are spacious and comfortable, guests are entertained (Netflix, card games), and protected against COVID-19 (fogging).”
         subtitle: Caramelo Properties
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines